The national funding formula (NFF)

 This is explained in guidance from the ESFA.

-Transition to the 'hard' NFF
+The transition to the direct NFF